 As for litigation fora, the multiple national patent courts are replaced by a single Unified Patent Court.
-However, when you look at the details of this supposedly single court, it starts to look more and more like a single court in name only, because it has a Central Division split between three countries, an Appeal Court in a fourth country and multiple Local and Regional Divisions scattered around Europe.
-Opportunities for forumshopping have certainly not gone away, although it should, of course, be remembered that forum-shopping is also a feature of patent litigation in other countries, such as the USA, which is a single federal country.
+However, when you look at the details of this supposedly single court, it starts to look more and more like a single court in name only because it has a Central Division split between three countries, an Appeal Court in a fourth country and multiple Local and Regional Divisions scattered around Europe.
+Opportunities for forum-shopping have certainly not gone away, although it should, of course, be remembered that forum-shopping is also a feature of patent litigation in other countries, such as the USA, which is a single federal country.

-Furthermore, because the Unitary Patent is an EU initiative, it is not available to the 17 countries potentially covered by a European Patent which are not EU member states, including the UK, which is one of the "top three" EPC states in which patents are validated.
+Furthermore, because the Unitary Patent is an EU initiative, it is not available to the 18 countries potentially covered by a European Patent which are not EU member states, including the UK, which is one of the "top three" EPC states in which patents are validated.
+Furthermore, Spain and Poland, both large EU economies, are outside of the Unitary Patent also.